 Dr Adam Gordon is a VMO gastroenterologist at The Alfred and Sandringham Hospitals, where he is also involved in teaching and research.
 Adam is an adjunct senior lecturer at Monash University Medical School at AMREP (Alfred Medical Education and Research Precinct).
 His private practice is based in Moorabbin and he works at several other locations in the Bayside area including Bentleigh, Hampton and Parkdale.
+He has recently been joined in his practice by Dr Sara Mgaieth, who is a VMO gastroenterologist and general physician at the Royal Melbourne Hospital.

 Adam graduated from his MBBS degree at Monash University in 1997 with honours.
 He subsequently completed his advanced training in gastroenterology at The Alfred Hospital in 2006.
 Adam then completed his MD degree (Doctor of Medicine) at Monash University in 2009.